d2bjs/d2b/docs/svg/sunburst.md

 # {#key}
 [#](#key) sunburst.**key**([*key*])

 If *key* is specified, sets the arc-key-accessor to the specified function.
-If *key* is not specified, returns the current arc-key-accessor, which defaults to `() => d.label`.
+If *key* is not specified, returns the current arc-key-accessor, which defaults to `() => $$.label(d)`.
 The arcs are entered in hierarchical order, so that arcs with the same keys do not conflict with one another unless they are direct siblings.

+Note: By default, the key will be retrieved by invoking the current sunburst label accessor.
+This means that as the label accessor is changed the key will automatically reflect this change.
+Unless a different key accessor is provided.

 # {#label}
 [#](#label) sunburst.**label**([*label*])